Antimicrobial Resistance

 World Antimicrobial Awareness Week aims to increase awareness of antimicrobial resistance and prevent the spread of drug-resistant infections.
 Antimicrobial resistance arises when pathogens such as bacteria, fungi, parasites, and viruses fail to respond to the effects of medication, making certain diseases more difficult to treat.
 Eck Institute for Global Health affiliated faculty are working to combat antimicrobial resistance through various types of research.

-Learn more about reducing the global burden of antimicrobial resistance from EIGH researchers from the Department of Biological Sciences: Ana Lidia Flores-Mireles, Felipe Santiago-Tirado, Shaun Lee, and Geoffrey Siwo (former research assistant professor).
+Learn more about reducing the global burden of antimicrobial resistance from EIGH researchers from the Department of Biological Sciences and the Department of Chemistry and Biochemistry: Ana Lidia Flores-Mireles, Felipe Santiago-Tirado, Shaun Lee, and Shahriar Mobashery.

 Take Action: